adamskopl/blog/20200324/README.md

 - [pixel ratio](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio)

-Event if screens have the same physical width and height, the different pixel displaying characteristics may cause the same image to be displayed with different dimensions There's no way to programmatically get rid of that problem.
+Event if screens have the same physical width and height, the different pixel displaying characteristics, may cause the same image to be displayed with different dimensions.
+There's no way to programmatically get rid of that problem.
+Manual calibration will be necessary, but thankfully only once for each device (software will store calibration settings).
-It will have to be done manually, but such calibration will have do be done only once.

 ### Synchronization

 Synchronization between the editor and devices will be needed.
 Examples:
-- different content is chosen, devices should refresh
+- Different content is chosen: devices should display it.
-- position of a device is changed in the editor: device's display should be adjusted
+- Position of a device is changed in the editor: device should display a different fragment.

 As the project is web based, a bidirectional communication between browsers and the server is needed.